dbohdan/pago/README.md

 pago encrypts passwords with one or more public keys using [age](https://github.com/FiloSottile/age) (pronounced with a hard "g").
 The public keys are called "recipients".
+Recipients can be:
+- age recipients
+- SSH public keys

 A private key matching one of the recipient public keys can decrypt the password.
 The private keys are called "identities".
+Identities can be:
+- age identities
+- SSH private keys

 The file with the identities is encrypted with a password, also using age.

 pago implements an agent like [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) or [gpg-agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
 The agent caches the identities.
-This mean you don't have to enter the master password again during a session. pago starts the agent the first time you enter the master password.
+This means you don't have to enter the master password again during a session. pago starts the agent the first time you enter the master password.
 You can also start and stop the agent manually.